 Why do you want to repatriate your data?

 The main reason to repatriate your data is cost.
-In a previous article we discussed how one of our customers saved €400K in the first year after migrating from Amazon AWS S3 to OpenIO SDS on dedicated servers.
+In a previous article we discussed how one of our customers saved €400K in the first year after migrating from Amazon AWS S3 to OpenIO on dedicated servers.
 And this was just the first year; the savings are increasing year after year!

 The main reason for these savings is egress costs.
 Amazon, as well as the vast majority of cloud service providers, does not charge for uploading data to their service, but you pay for capacity and data transfers.
 External data transfers (egress), outside the cloud provider infrastructure, are particularly expensive, and they can easily make up the biggest part of your monthly bill.